agnes-riviere/ginette/application/mini-LOMOS/User_guide.md

 install.packages(hydroGOF)
 install.packages(stringr)
 _____________________________________________________________________________________________________________________________
 1) Add field data.
 There must be 2 ".csv" files (one for pressure and one for temeratures) with the following format: sensor-name_point_dd_MM_YY.csv

+Particularly pay attention of the dates formatting in the titles, this could explain why the 1D model doesn't work.
 -------------------------------------
 example (respectively for temperature and pressure) : t502_Point1_07_11_14.csv